-Appleton typically recommends a starting account balance of at least \$1 million for direct client account's managed by the PCS team, though Appleton does manage accounts with starting balances under \$1 million in certain circumstances.
+Appleton typically recommends a starting account balance of at least \$1 million for direct client account's managed by the PCS team, though Appleton does manage accounts with starting balances under \$1 million.
 The fee charged for management of these accounts ("PCS fee") is based upon a percentage of the assets under management.
-Though Appleton's PCS fees are negotiable based on the size and nature of the accounts, the standard annual fee assessed for management of a PCS account is 1.00% up to \$2 million in assets under management and 0.50% on any remaining balance over \$2 million.
-Fixed income accounts are typically assessed a lower advisory fee than equity and balanced accounts.
+Though Appleton's PCS fees are negotiable based on the size and nature of the accounts, the standard annual fee assessed for management of a PCS account is 1.00% up to \$2 million in assets under management and 0.50% on any remaining balance over \$2 million.1 Fixed income accounts are typically assessed a lower advisory fee than equity and balanced accounts.
 Appleton retains the discretion to negotiate fees on a client-by-client basis.
 Client facts, circumstances, and needs are considered in determining the applicable fee.
 Items for consideration may include: the assets to be placed under management; portfolio style; account allocation; anticipated future assets; related accounts; time of investment; and other relevant factors.
 The specific annual fee is identified in the investment management agreement between Appleton and each client.

 For the purposes of determining the annualized fee, Appleton will typically group together clients with the same residential address.
 In many cases, grouping client accounts together allows clients to realize fee breaks that they otherwise would not have realized on their own.
-Some legacy accounts have a different grouping arrangement than the one described here.
+Some legacy accounts have a different grouping arrangement for fee purposes than the one described here.

 PCS fees are typically billed on a quarterly basis, in advance, based on the account's market value as determined by Appleton's third-party pricing vendor(s) on the last day of the previous calendar quarter.
 Clients typically authorize their custodian to deduct Appleton's management fee directly from the client's account.
 Appleton typically sends its private clients quarterly statements showing the fee amount and the account value on which the fee is based.
 The client is responsible for verifying fee computations, as custodians are not typically asked to perform this task.
+It is important to note that the account value calculated by Appleton may differ slightly from the value reflected on custodial statements.
+These differences can be due to several factors.
+For example, valuations of fixed income securities often vary slightly from one pricing vendor to another.
+These slight differences in valuation are due to the less liquid nature of dealer-traded fixed income securities.
+By contrast, equities trade on exchanges, usually more frequently than most bonds.
+For this reason, the total market value of a client's bond portfolio as calculated by Appleton may differ slightly compared to the total market value reflected on the client's custodial statement if the client's custodian does not use the same pricing service as Appleton to price fixed income securities.
+Additionally, Appleton includes accrued bond interest or if they calculate accrued interest in a different manner than Appleton, market values may differ slightly.

 For new accounts, the first payment is prorated to cover the period from the date of the account inception through the end of the next full calendar quarter.
 Typically, an investment advisory agreement with Appleton may be terminated by either the Firm or the client at any time without penalty following 30 days' written notice.
 Upon termination, any prepaid client fees will be prorated, and the unused portion shall be returned to the client.
 For accounts closed within the first 15 days of a quarter, the account will not be charged a prorated fee.